-Analysis: A global game now has a truly global champion
+Analysis: A global NBA now has a truly global champion

 Every team that wins an NBA title calls itself “world champions.”

-These Toronto Raptors might actually be worthy of such a moniker.
+These Toronto Raptors might actually be worthy of the moniker.

-The new kings of NBA basketball are the first outside the U.S. to wear the crown.
+The new kings of the NBA are the first outside the U.S. to wear the crown.
 And they come from all corners of the globe.

 Team President Masai Ujiri was born in England and raised in Nigeria.
 Serge Ibaka is from the Congo.
 Gasol will play again for his native Spain this summer in the FIBA World Cup.
 Coach Nick Nurse won his first championship in Britain, where reserve OG Anunoby comes from.
 Even the team’s superfan, Nav Bhatia, comes from India.